Nana Akufo-Addo, is this what you promised Ghanaians? – Yvonne Nelson asks

 Actress and film producer, Yvonne Nelson, has once again publicly demanded answers from President Nana Addo Dankwa Akufo-Addo over the rising cost of living.

-Yvonne’s concerns were triggered by the hike in cost of cooking gas which according to her priced such that he couldn’t believe it.
+Yvonne’s concerns were triggered by the hike in the cost of cooking gas which according to her, priced such that she couldn’t believe it.

 In early February, she posted a tweet lashing out at the government.
-The award-winning actress in a tweet stated: "Believing in this government is like believing it will snow in Ghana."
+The award-winning actress stated in the tweet, "believing in this government is like believing it will snow in Ghana."

 Reacting to the post, some of her followers shared the same thoughts adding that they feel scammed due to the numerous failed promises on the part of politicians in Ghana.